Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 Five situations where DPA almost always wins

-• You have $0 to a few thousand saved and waiting to save more would mean watching prices appreciate past you.
+• You have $0 to a few thousand saved And waiting to save more would mean watching prices appreciate past you.

 • You'll stay in the home long-term (forgivable forgives in full) and don't have the down payment saved.

-• You're buying in Flagstaff and qualify for CHAP — the 10:1 match (up to $50K assistance for $5K of your money) is hard to beat by saving alone.
+• You're buying in Flagstaff And qualify for CHAP — the 10:1 match (up to $50K assistance for $5K of your money) is hard to beat by saving alone.

-• You want to keep your savings as reserves rather than deplete them at closing.
+• You want to keep your savings as reserves Rather than deplete them at closing.
 DPA preserves your liquidity.

 The questions we'll ask in your consult